-- $290 for an uncontested divorce without minor children
+- $390 for a simple uncontested divorce without minor children

-- $390 for an uncontested divorce with minor children
+- $490 for a simple uncontested divorce with minor children

-To get a cheap and easy divorce in Calera, both spouses must be in complete agreement about all marital issues such as custody, child support, and property division.
-To get started with an uncontested divorce in Calera, you can fill out a questionnaire on our website by clicking on the Take Action button to the right of page, or call us to email or mail you one.
+To get a quick divorce in Calera, both spouses must be in complete agreement about all marital issues such as custody, child support, and property division.
+To get started with an uncontested divorce in Calera, you can fill out a questionnaire on our website by clicking on the link to the right of page, or call us to email or mail you one.

 You usually do not have to meet our Calera divorce attorney in person and there are hardly ever any hearings in an uncontested divorce since an agreement has already been reached.
 If you want to speak with our Calera divorce lawyer then they can usually speak with you the same day you call or if you want to meet in person then we will be happy to set up an appointment in our Alabaster office.

 To get a cheap uncontested divorce in Calera, both spouses must be in complete agreement and willing to sign the appropriate paperwork.
 The documents our Calera divorce lawyer prepares include something called a settlement agreement, which can just say that both of you keep your own property and debts or it can address things such as property division or child custody.

 As long as you return the paperwork to us signed by both you and your spouse, then you can get a quick and easy divorce in Calera and never have to take off work to go to Court.
 You can get divorced by just signing and executing paperwork and getting it to our office and our Calera divorce attorney will take care of it from there.